Mriganka-github/Exploratory-Data-Analysis/README.md

 6. A well visualized bar graph showing the “Level 1” from various places in India , also, representing the type of customers, for the year 2022.

-7. Please add any insights you could derive from all the graphs above.